A visual introduction to information theory: Core quantities: information, entropy, and mutual information

 \subsection{Entropy and data compression}

-A random variable's entropy is connected to many other interesting properties.
-For example, it quantifies the limit of much (lossless) compression of data can be achieved, a problem in information theory known as \textbf{source coding}.

-To demonstrate this, we return to the problem of drawing colored marbles from an urn.
-Now we're going to draw a sequence of marbles, and record the outcome of each draw using binary \textbf{codewords}, such as \texttt{1}, \texttt{10}, etc. Our goal is to choose an encoding scheme that will (on average) yield the shortest possible binary description of our sequence without introducing any ambiguity as to what the outcomes of the draws were.
-This is a \textbf{lossless compression} problem, and the shortest possible length is determined by the entropy the random draw.
+Entropy determines the shortest possible binary encoding of a sequence of random events, a problem known as \textbf{source coding}.
+To see why, consider drawing a sequence of colored marbles from an urn and recording each outcome using binary \textbf{codewords}, such as \texttt{1}, \texttt{10}, etc. Our goal is to choose an encoding scheme that will (on average) yield the shortest binary description of our sequence without introducing any ambiguity as to what the outcomes were.
+This is a \textbf{lossless compression} problem.

-We want to pick an encoding scheme that matches outcomes (e.g. a $\tt{{green}}$ marble drawn) to bit strings (e.g. $\texttt{01}$), such that the length of the string for a series of random draws is as short as possible.
-How short we can make this encoding, while still being able to correctly decode our binary encoding into the original sequence, is closely related to the fundamental \textbf{information} content of the sequence: sequences that require longer encodings (on average) contain more information.
-Thus, the length of the optimal binary recording scheme is determined by the random variable's \textbf{entropy}--the average information present in a single outcome.

-The amount of information and the optimal recording scheme both depend on the probabilities of each outcome.
+Both the information content and the optimal encoding depend on the probabilities of each outcome.
 For example, consider a random variable $\xrv$ on the \textbf{outcome space} $\mathcal{X}$ with associated probabilities $p_{\xrv}$ \figrefsub{what_is_entropy}{, top}:

 The shortest lossless encoding scheme given these probabilities is a unique 2 digit binary codeword for each outcome: $\texttt{00}$, $\texttt{01}$, $\texttt{10}$, $\texttt{11}$, because the average information in each random event (its \textbf{entropy}) is 2 bits.